 Now, we’re just called PASIC, which is much less of a mouthful.
 We’re a registered charity employing a small team of staff and a CEO, under the governance of a board of trustees.

 Although the original parents left PASIC long gone, the current team really understand the needs of the families we support.
 We know because we’ve lived it, too.
 Around half our board and staff members have personal experience of childhood cancer.

-You can download and read our Annual Reports and Accounts from previous years below.
+If you’d like to know more about our charity you can download and read our Annual Reports and Accounts here.